Principal component analysis for Gaussian process posteriors: Experimental results

-Figure~\ref{fig_fitting} shows representative results of GP-ePCA and GP.
-In a small sample size (Fig.~\ref{fig_fitting}(b)), GP cannot predict output in an area without training data since a mean function of GP is close to prior.
-On the other hand, GP-ePCA can predict output in an area without training data since mean functions are smoothed by transferring knowledge from other tasks (Fig.~\ref{fig_fitting}(c)).
+Figure~\ref{fig_fitting} shows representative results of each method.
+In this case, each task has five samples: single-task GP cannot predict output in an area without training data since a mean function of GP is close to prior (Fig.~\ref{fig_fitting}(c)).
+In ICM, while most of tasks are able to estimate the predictive function, the prediction function cannot be estimated for some tasks, shown by Fig.~\ref{fig_fitting}(d).
+On the other hand, HBGP and GP-ePCA can predict output in an area without training data since mean functions are smoothed by transferring knowledge from other tasks (Fig.~\ref{fig_fitting}(c)).
+This result implies that estimating the mean function is important in few-shot learning.
 Figure~\ref{fig_gene_error_artificial} shows the RMSE of the methods for training and test tasks when $N$ is varied.
-From these results, we obtain that GP-ePCA performs better than GP in both training and test tasks.
+These results shows that GP-ePCA performs better than the other methods in both training and test tasks.
+Especially, even in case that training sample size of each task is small, the RMSE of the proposed method remains low compared to other methods in both of training tasks and test tasks.